Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 2. Go to **Settings > Inboxes**.
 3. On the **Inboxes** page, to the right of the Inbox you want to change, click **Settings**.
 4. In the **Inboxes Settings** tab window, you can update the following fields as needed:
-   - **Channel Avatar** - upload an image or icon that represents the Inbox.
+    - **Channel Avatar** — upload an image or icon that represents the Inbox.
 It is used for visual identification.
-   - **Inbox Name** - edit the name of the Inbox here, which can be helpful for organizational purposes.
+    - **Inbox Name** — edit the name of the Inbox here, which can be helpful for organizational purposes.
 5. Click **Update**.

 The Inboxes fields and settings will be updated.

-## Delete an Inbox

-To delete an Inbox within Live Agent, do the following:

-1. Open the Live Agent interface.
-2. Go to **Settings > Inboxes**.
-3. On the **Inboxes** page, to the right of the team you want to delete, click **Delete**.
-4. You are prompted to enter the Inbox name you want to delete.
-5. Click **Yes, Delete**.

-Deleting an Inbox is irreversible and will result in the loss of synchronization with Cognigy.AI.

 ## Copy an Inbox ID